4W4I5/Semester-7-Notes/PDC/Sessional 2 Prep/Sessional 2 Prep Notes.md

 | 7              | OpenMP               | :warning: |
 | 8              | Performance Analysis | :warning: |

+>[!WARNING]

+> MATHJAX does not render on github mobile, view the notes on the browser to see the formulae

 # Lecture 6: Advanced MPI

 ## preserve h3